Drug Testing Program

 3. Ensure Proper Documentation of the Entire Process and Results

-Every step of the process, starting from selection and notification to screening analysis, should be captured preferably through an automated digital system.
-By doing so, your organization will be able to show that it’s conducting unbiased random drug testing as per the drug testing program.
+Starting from selection and notification to screening analysis, every step of the process should be captured, preferably through an automated digital system.
+By doing so, your organization will show that it’s conducting unbiased random drug testing as per the drug testing program.